-If a student is unable to complete the practicum by the grade submission deadline due to medical or other extenuating circumstance (e.g. illness or death in immediate family), the first recourse of the Access Office will be to consider an extension.
-The student must contact the Coordinator of Practicum to discuss the possibility of an extension.
-An extension may be possible at the discretion of the C if:
+If a student is unable to complete the practicum by the grade submission deadline due to medical or other extenuating circumstance (e.g. illness or death in immediate family), the first recourse of the Practicum Office will be to consider an extension.
+The student must contact the Director of Student Teaching to discuss the possibility of an extension.
+An extension may be possible at the discretion of the Director of Student Teaching if:

-- The student is in good standing, as evidenced by Cooperating Teacher. - The illness or other extenuating circumstance is supported by appropriate documentation. - The outstanding practicum is completed by February 28 (for Fall term) or June 1 (for Winter term). - The Cooperating Teacher is willing to have the student return to complete the practicum.
+- The student is in good standing, as evidenced by Cooperating Teacher. - > The illness or other extenuating circumstance is supported by appropriate documentation.

+- The outstanding practicum is completed by February 28 (for Fall term) or June 1 (for Winter term). - > The Cooperating Teacher is willing to have the student return to complete the practicum.